Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

 Description This course examines issues of equity and efficiency that arise when public and private actors regulate land use and development.
 The principal topics covered include the common law of nuisance, servitudes, zoning, and the "takings" clause.
 The course should be useful to lawyers engaged in real estate practice or local government law, perhaps helpful on the bar exam, and interesting to anyone who cares about the ramifications of democratic decision making.
 The course applies principles from such areas as property, constitutional law, administrative law, and law and economics.
 There are, however, no prerequisites for the course other than the first-year curriculum at IU Maurer School of Law.
 Students are expected to participate frequently on a voluntary basis.
 Students should note that laptops may not be used during class except by students who have pledged to use them only for the purpose of taking notes in a word processing program.
-The exam will likely be composed of both essay and multiple-choice questions.
-(3 credits)
+The exam will certainly include multiple-choice questions.

 Faculty J. Stake